uniba-swt/libbidib/README.md

 Use with care, only parts of the functionality was tested on a real system!

 The library logs to `LOCAL0`, you may have to configure your log daemon accordingly.
-On systemd-based distros, `journalctl -t bidib` should provide access to the log.
+On systemd-based distros, `journalctl -t libbidib` should provide access to the log.

 1. Create the yaml configuration files for your setup, examples can be found